 In 1995, Florida State introduced women’s soccer as its 17th varsity sport.
-As a new state-of-the-art complex was in the planning stages, the team played its first three seasons on a renovated intramural field while Tully Gym housed the Seminole locker room.
-By the spring of 1998, Florida State’s dream of a new complex started to become a reality, as ground was broken for the new facility and construction began.
+The team played its first three seasons on a renovated intramural field while Tully Gym housed the Seminole locker room.
+By the spring of 1998, Florida State’s new complex started to become a reality, as ground was broken for the new facility and construction began.
 Although the new facility was not completed, the Seminoles began playing on their new field in the fall of 1998.
 The 1999 season marked the first full season in the new Seminole Soccer Complex, which is regarded as one of the nation’s best with its new top-playing surface.

 “I have had a chance to travel around the U.S. for years and I don’t believe I have seen a better facility in the country than the one we have here at Florida State,” said head coach Mark Krikorian.
 “It is part of what attracted me to come here and it is a reflection on the commitment the athletic department has to excellence and to this soccer program.
 The playing surface is beautiful and plays like some of the greatest stadiums anywhere.
 It is an intimate setting with gorgeous locker rooms and amazing offices for the coaches.
 If there is a better athletic facility in the country, I haven’t seen it as of yet.”

 Florida State has been almost unbeatable at home since the start of the team with a record of 228-46-14 (.816).
 At the current facility, the Seminoles are 213-32-12 (.855) and since 2005 under head coach Mark Krikorian the Seminoles are an incredible 166-15-9 (.897) at the Seminole Soccer Complex.
 In the 21 years at the Seminole Soccer Complex, the Seminoles have finished undefeated at home six times and had doubles digit wins at home in 10 of those 21 seasons.